niyuanqi/SNAP/README.md

 ## Examples

-Miscellaneous programs that do useful things such as make image histogram (for finding saturation limit), making image mask using Astroscrappy, testing multi-object photometry on single files, etc.
+Miscellaneous programs that do useful things such as make image histogram (for finding saturation limit), making cosmic ray mask using Astroscrappy, testing multi-object photometry on single files, etc.

 ## cockpit-lc